rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 - libcec should be installed on the PC where the Pulse-Eight CEC Adaptor is connected.
 - python-cec will be used to control the `CEC` adaptor.
 - https://pypi.org/project/cec/ will provide more information on how to use this library.

+**cec-ctrl Commands used in Manual Mode**
+- To get the logical and physical address: cec-client -s -d 4
+- To Tx data: `cec-client -s -t 1 --data <command>` or `echo "tx <data>" | cec-client -s` Eg:`echo "tx 10:36" | cec-client -s`
+- To check the last received data use `cec-client -m | grep '>>' | tail -n 1`.  `cec-client -m` shall monitor the data continuously

 **Prerequisite Test to make sure all the CEC Adaptors are connected**
-1. Make sure to read the physical address of the CEC Adaptor allocated based on the port it has been connected to, using libCEC on RAFT.
+1. Make sure to read the physical address of the CEC Adaptor allocated based on the port it has been connected to, using libCEC on PC.
 2. The physical and logical addresses allocated to the CEC adaptor shall be read and validated on RAFT.

 ## Test Functionalities

 #### Message Transmission and Reception Test
 Note: All the below tests should be carried out on all the available HMDI ports.
 - Transmit an HDMI CEC basic command (GetCECVersion) from the DUT to receive a reply from the connected CEC Adaptor.
+- Receive an HDMI OSD Command with a string of maximum length (14 bytes) from the CEC Adaptor and acknowledge it.
+- The CEC Adaptor sends a standby command to a device to all the logical addresses other than 0x00 and 0x0f.  `DUT` should not respond to any of these commands.

+#### Message Broadcast and Receive broadcast
+Note: All the below tests should be carried out on all the available HMDI ports.
 - Broadcast an HDMI CEC Command from the DUT and verify that this command has been received on the CEC Adaptor.
 - Receive a standby broadcasting command on the DUT sent by the CEC Adaptor and validate it.
-- Receive an HDMI OSD Command with a string of maximum length (14 bytes) from the CEC Adaptor.
-- The CEC Adaptor sends a standby command to a device with a logical address other than the DUT logical address, ensuring no callback is received.

 #### Stress Test
 - Receiving an HDMI OSD Command repeatedly for 10 times with a different string of max length from CEC Adaptor.

 #### Hardware Fault Test
 - Introducing a Fault on the HDMI line to test the Transmit functionality.

 # Test 1: Message Transmission and Reception Test - Unicast messages

 Functionality:
-1. `DUT` shall request a CEC Version from the CEC adaptor connected.
-It should receive a valid version and be evaluated.
+1. `DUT` shall request a CEC Version from the CEC adaptor connected.  `DUT` should receive a valid CEC version.
-2. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and respond to this command.
+2. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and acknowledge to this command.
-3. `DUT` shall receive a "getCECVersion" command with a different `LA` which should not generate any callback.
+3. `DUT` shall receive a "getCECVersion" command with a different `LA` from 0x01 to 0x0E and should not receive any acknowledgment.

 | Title                         | Details                                          |
 |-------------------------------|--------------------------------------------------|